 Lee explained: “Education Systems are under so much pressure to perform to hit targets that no one has the time to do the small things that make a big difference to the most important people in the system- the pupils.
+Meet Russian women and hookup them easy.
 Supply teaching is now being viewed as a lifestyle and legitimate career choice for those individuals that are passionate about teaching but hate the red tape.

 Many of PK’s candidates who have left permanent roles to go into supply teaching site that pupil left them unable to do what they entered the profession to do.
 Professionally, supply teaching allows teachers to fully focus on what really matters – the teaching.

 “We have to get rid of the attitude that supply teachers are second best.
 Without them I think many schools would be in a whole lot of trouble.
 The skills and experience of teachers can be retained in the system through supply work,” added Lee.